How to get the best out of your employees with an open office plan

 Incorporating smart design and supportive tech

 By creating and clearly marking zones for deep work or rejuvenation, as well as culture-building and collaboration, employees will intuitively follow appropriate etiquette based on where they are in the office.
-You wouldn’t go to a library to chit-chat would you?
-The same respect will be paid to designated quiet zones within your office space.
+You wouldn’t go to a library to chit-chat; the same respect will be paid to designated quiet zones within your office space.
 These zones should be protected by incorporating acoustic dampening materials, so that noise doesn’t carry across zones or create an echo.

 Within these spaces, consider altering visuals and acoustics.
 Colour, light and sound can have psychological and emotional impacts on employees that can either boost of diminish productivity.
 For example, neutral tones are said to enhance concentration and reduce anxiety while high contrast colours activate high stimulation zones.
 Wherever possible, maximise natural light to boost office morale and enhance productivity.